ejmahler/SplineLibrary/README.md

 Requirements
 -------------

 Both the demo and the spline_library code require a fully compliant C++11 compiler.
-Visual Studio 2012 currently compiles it correctly, but this is not guaranteed to be the case in the future: VS2012 isn't fully compliant, missing useful features like std::initializer_list.

-The spline_library code has no third-party dependencies, so it's safe to drop that folder directly in the source folder of your own project.

 The demo project requires Qt 5.
 To build it, either run qmake with the .pro file to generate a makefile, or open the .pro file in qt Creator.

+When actually using splines in your own project, drop the spline_library directory in the root source folder.
+It's header-only, so from here all you need to do is import it from your own code.

+`spline_library/spline_inverter.h` depends on Boost's Math module.
+If you don't want to install Boost and you don't need the spline inverter's functionality, you can safely avoid including `spline_library/spline_inverter.h` - nothing else includes it, and nothing else relies on Boost.

+There are no other third-party dependencies within the spline_library directoryt.

 License
 -------------